SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/set-up.md

 Setting up Microsoft 365 SharePoint Integration has 2 parts:

 * How to setup Microsoft 365 to integrate into CRM Online:
-  * Check if your SuperOffice CRM Online tenant is ready (pre-requisite step)
+  * Check if your SuperOffice CRM Online tenant is ready (pre-requisite step).
-  * Configure the integration in your Microsoft 365 SharePoint (steps 1 - 3)
+  * Configure the integration in your Microsoft 365 SharePoint (steps 1 - 3).
-  * Enable the integration for your CRM Online site (step 4)
+  * Enable the integration for your CRM Online site (step 4).
-* Configure your templates in SuperOffice Admin (in [this article][1])
+* Configure your templates in SuperOffice Admin (in [this article][1]).

-If you would like to get assistance configuring the integration, sign up for [Microsoft 365 Integration in the SuperOffice App Store][2]
+If you would like to get assistance configuring the integration, sign up for [Microsoft 365 Integration in the SuperOffice App Store][2].

 ## Before you begin

 Ensure you meet the [prerequisites][3] and read the [security considerations][7].

 * During set-up, some details must be collected.
 These details will be used as parameters for setting the new configurations for your SuperOffice CRM Online site.
-  * Your SuperOffice Online customer-specific URL, Cust ID (found in the browser URL while logged into SuperOffice Online), for instance, `http://online.superoffice.com/cust8123/`
+  * Your SuperOffice Online customer-specific URL, Cust ID (found in the browser URL while logged into SuperOffice Online), for instance, `http://online.superoffice.com/cust8123/`.

   > [!NOTE]
-  > Write down the number of the "cust"-part of the URL as "Cust ID"
+  > Write down the number of the "cust"-part of the URL as "Cust ID".

 * To create new content types (see step 2), you need the SharePoint settings to **allow user to run custom scripts** activated < 24 h. before setup.
 You may perform the other steps in the meantime or create new content types at a later time.